-In commemoration of Ohio’s founding, the Ohio Historical Society and its partners invite you to join a broad coalition of history advocates for its annual Statehood Day event.
+In commemoration of Ohio’s founding, the Ohio History Connection and its partners invite you to join a broad coalition of history advocates for its annual Statehood Day event.
 The state’s birthday serves as an appropriate time each year for history advocates to come together (on or near March 1) to help showcase the importance of Ohio’s history and how history, historic preservation and the organizations that help provide access to Ohio’s rich history benefit the Buckeye State.
 Statehood Day is a celebration of Ohio and its history, as well as a legislative advocacy event.

 |1:15 ||Announcement of History Fund grant awards |

 * An optional Statehouse tour will be available at 2:00.